lechibang-1512/mycelium/use_cases.md

 ## Conclusion

 This use case description provides a comprehensive overview of the Mycelium Inventory Management System, detailing how Warehouse Admins and Warehouse Staff interact with the system to achieve their operational goals.
-The system's modular architecture, robust security model, and comprehensive feature set make it suitable for businesses requiring sophisticated inventory management with strong audit capabilities and real-time visibility.
+The document outlines the primary and secondary goals for each actor, provides detailed use case scenarios with activity diagrams, and defines functional and non-functional requirements.

+The system addresses key inventory management challenges including:
+- Multi-warehouse inventory tracking with zone-level granularity
+- Batch and serial number tracking for complete traceability
+- QR code integration for efficient operations
+- Supplier management and performance tracking
+- Immutable transaction records for audit compliance
+- Advanced analytics and reporting capabilities
+- Periodic inventory verification and data validation
+- Equipment condition assessment and maintenance tracking
+- Specialized handling for consumable and high-value components

 The functional and non-functional requirements ensure that the system meets both operational needs and quality standards, providing a solid foundation for business growth and regulatory compliance.